rolfen/notes/entries/my-archive.md

 #### Potential solutions

-Extending `catcli` to provide deduplication.
+ * Extending `catcli` to provide deduplication.
 This thing should accept plugins!
+ * Custom solution based on SQLite

 ### Redundancy